mo-pyy/sma-web-parser/README.md

 # sma-web-parser
 ## Intention
 This is a parser which parses the power value of your sma inverter web interface.
 You may ask, why parse the value from the web interface when there is a modbus interface.
-Sadly our sma inverter came with modbus disabled.
+Sadly my sma inverter came with modbus disabled.
 To enable it, you would need the installers password, which I was not given.
 So no modbus for me :( Also some old sma inverters came without modbus support at all.

 ## Installation